HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 If there are no outliers, the paired distances prefer to have uniform distribution.
 But if there exist outliers, the outlier should be relatively far away from the normal points.
 Therefore, there may exist elbow in the pair distance distribution, and the optimal value for eps will be found at the point of maximum curvature.

 ![](images/elbow_eps.png)

+As shown above, if pair distances are sorted, and there exist an outlier, the curve will show a elbow, as indicated by the red line.
+Thus we can determine the $eps = 0.32$.

 The Python sample code
 ```Python